trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 We are in frequent contact with all our mentors and we have collaborated with each other for several years, so we do not expect that such thing would happen.
-However, if that happens, Ondrej Certik has experience with mentoring several students at once from the year 2007, when SymPy participated as part of several organizations and even though we had official mentors at the umbrella organizations, Ondrej was effectively supervising all 5 students.
+However, if that happens, Ondřej Čertík has experience with mentoring several students at once from the year 2007, when SymPy participated as part of several organizations and even though we had official mentors at the umbrella organizations, Ondřej was effectively supervising all 5 students.
 As can be seen from our GSoC 2007 page:

 http://code.google.com/p/sympy/wiki/GSoC2007

 All the projects managed to finish successfully.
-So in the very unlikely case of a disappearing mentor, Ondrej will supervise the student and it should not be a problem.
+So in the very unlikely case of a disappearing mentor, Ondřej will supervise the student and it should not be a problem.

 # What steps will you take to encourage students to interact with your